Skip to main content

 This feature is included with Fathom Pro - the plan with access to all of Fathom's features.
 Companies on Portfolio can be upgraded to Fathom Pro at any time.

-Any movement to a microforecast on the Business roadmap will change the start date of the microforecast in the main forecasting grid for your baseline forecast or scenario.
-This helps you determine if and when it should take place for the best impact.
+Any movement to a microforecast on the Business roadmap will be automatically reflected in the financials of the forecast or scenario you are viewing.
+This helps you determine if and when the microforecast should take place for the best impact.

-1. Expand the Quick Metrics bar at the bottom of the Business Roadmap by selecting the ^ icon next to the primary quick metric name
+1. Expand the Quick Metrics bar at the bottom of the Business Roadmap by clicking the ^ icon next to the primary quick metric name

 2. Grab a microforecast bar and drag it to the left or right to change the timing of that particular microforecast